scrapy/scrapy/docs/contributing.rst

 prefer "Fix hanging when exception occurs in start_requests (#411)" instead of "Fix for #411".
 Complete titles make it easy to skim through the issue tracker.

-All issues marked as open is available for anyone to work on.
-Unless the issue is marked with a discuss tag.
-This would indicate that the issue has ongoing pull request.
-Although we ask for you to only work on open issues, it is encouraged to look at similar closed pull requests.
-This could help you make informed decisions on the current open issue you are working on.

 Finally, try to keep aesthetic changes (:pep:`8` compliance, unused imports removal, etc) in separate commits from functional changes.
 This will make pull